 Grilled Fish, Shrimp, or Vegetables

 Wrapping shrimp, fish, or vegetables in banana leaf before grilling has a couple of advantages.
 According to Jaden of the blog Steamy Kitchen, it “prevents the fragile fish from sticking to the grill grates” and secondly, it “adds a mellow smoky, sweet flavor to the fish.”

 Throughout Southeast Asia, cooks make banana leaf “boats” to steam mixtures of meat, spices, coconut milk, and eggs — savory custards.
 Thai hor mok pla, a fish and coconut milk curry custard, is an example.

 Tamales and Pasteles

 In tropical regions of Mexico and Central America, tamales are wrapped in banana leaves, which imparts a different flavor than corn husks.
-Check out Saveur's recipe for Guatemalan Tamales with Ancho Chile Sauce or Simply Recipes' Vegetarian Banana Leaf Tamales.
+Similar to tamales, Caribbean pasteles are frequently enclosed in banana leaves.